SBU-BMI/quip_classification/u24_lymphocyte/cluster_indices/README.md

 # Survival Curve Pipline

-Assumes that a file called `inputs` and `outputs` are in the same folder.

-1. We start with pathology images that have infiltrating lymphocytes identified (CNN outputs).
-In this case these files were found in `/data08/shared/lehhou/active_learning_osprey`.
-There's a script that processes these files into csvs that contain presence/absence locations of limphocytes on slide.
-To obtain these csv files, run:
+1. We first need to convert pathology images that have infiltrating lymphocytes identified (CNN outputs) into csv files (input of cluster indices).

+You need to modify

+a. `gen_csv.sh`

+a.i. `CNNOUTPUT`: output of the CNN, the folder containing subfolders with the names `rates-cancertype-all-auto`.

+a.ii. `CSVFOLDER`: any name for the folder of csv files (this folder will be created automatically)

+a.iii. `OUTFOLDER`: any name for the folder of results of cluster indices (this folder will be created automatically

+b. `populate_inputs.py`

+b.i. `cancer_types`: array of cancer types you want to process

-    > `nohup matlab -nodisplay -r "run populate_inputs.m; exit" </dev/null &>log.txt &`
+	> `nohup bash gen_csv.sh >log.txt &`

-    This will run for a day or so.
+This may take long time to run.

 2. These csvs can be processed by an R script which runs spatial statistics on presense/absence data.
     > `nohup ./run_all.sh input_full.csv 6 > output.log &`

     Be aware that files consume varying amounts of memory and if memory is full, threads will fail.

 3. `collateClusterIdx.sh` collects all the statistics into csv files.

 4. These were then sent to MD Anderson for surival curve analysis.